 News

-Today’s Budget marked a decisive shift to higher levels of public investment.
-After more than a decade of austerity, this is a welcome development.
-This is particularly on capital spend – but social spending investment is also crucial.
-So, the question now is how this additional spending can deliver a fairer, more sustainable, and inclusive economy.
+Today’s Budget marked a decisive shift to higher levels of public investment – welcome after more than a decade of austerity.
+This is particularly on capital spend, but social spending investment is also vital.
+So how can this additional spending can deliver a fairer, more sustainable and inclusive economy?

 Resource spending in health and social care is crucial.
-There have been numerous occasions in recent years when social enterprises delivering critical, core NHS community services have been – and are still – unfairly excluded from government policies, programmes and funding.
-If the new government is serious about its manifesto commitments to prevention and community services, then it must recognise the essential role which social enterprises already play in their delivery, every day, up and down the country.
+There have been numerous occasions in recent years when social enterprises delivering core NHS community services have been (and are still) unfairly excluded from government policies, programmes and funding.
+If the new government is serious about its manifesto commitments to prevention and community services, then it must recognise the essential role social enterprises already play in their delivery across the country every day.

 Many social enterprises will be concerned with some of today’s announcements.
 The rise in employer National Insurance Contributions (NICs) will particularly impact social enterprises that create jobs, often for those furthest from the labour market.
 While Employment Allowance has been increased, which will reduce pressures on smaller businesses, this still raises questions over whether this is the fairest way to distribute the increased tax burden.